Matthew 7:12: Analysis

-As Reginald H. Fuller says in his Preaching the New Lectionary:

-"The summary of the law is not original with Jesus.
-Its two parts represent a combination of Dt 6:5 and Lev 19:18.
-Nor is the combination itself original to Jesus, for it is found in at least one earlier Jewish work, the Testaments of the Twelve Patriarchs, an amalgam of wisdom and apocalyptic materials.

-"Jesus’ thought was similarly cast in both molds, wisdom and apocalyptic, and the summary of the Law represents the wisdom facet of his teaching.
-Jesus undoubtedly appeared not only as the final apocalyptic preacher but also as the authoritative declarer of God's wisdom.

-"In the Jewish parallels, the two commandments stand side by side, as a convenient summary.
-Jesus understands the interlocking of the two commandments in a new and quite radical way.

-"You cannot have one without the other.
-Without the love of neighbor, the love of God remains a barren emotion; and without the love of God, love of neighbor is but a refined form of self-love."

 Luz notes that some scholars see the positive version as being very important because it instructs all disciples to work actively for the good of others, not simply to desist passively from doing harm.
 However, Luz notes that in actual implementation there is not a great deal of difference between the two formulations.
 He ascribes much of the efforts to divide the two ideas to anti-Judaic prejudices of many Biblical scholars.
 Early Christian writers saw little difference between the two versions, and several paraphrased this verse with the negative form.

 The good end does not justify the evil means.
 The Golden Rule may not be perverted to justify an evil means.
 St. Augustine noticed this problem and commented on how many redactors rephrased this verse as "whatsoever good you desire…"

 The concluding phrase indicates that Jesus is here presenting the Golden Rule as a valid summary for the entirety of moral law.
 It might also be a reference to Hillel, whose negative formulation of the Golden Rule ended with a similar statement that it represented the totality of Biblical teachings.
 The author of Matthew presents a second summation of religious law at Matthew 22:40, where Jesus tells his followers there are but two laws: to love God and to love neighbour.
 While phrased differently, these two basic laws are essentially the same.